 The installation and configuration of each of these servers is discussed in detail throughout this installation guide.
 The system requirements for running the Web engine are the same as the requirements for Sage 100.
-For a complete list of system requirements, refer to the Supported Platform Matrix.
-To access the matrix, see article ID 47649 in the Sage Knowledgebase at support.na.sage.com.
+For a complete list of system requirements, refer to the Sage Knowledgebase article: Supported Platform Matrices for Sage 100 (solution ID 223924950047649).